What You Need to Know

 The Bible includes many poignant stories that mirror our experience.
 The story of the death of David’s son, Absalom, gives us a picture of a grieving parent.

 Absalom plotted to take David’s place as king of Israel.
 When his rebellion was crushed, he was killed, even though David had ordered his soldiers to take him alive.
 David knew that Absalom’s actions might lead to his death, but that didn’t lessen his grief.
 2 Samuel 18:33 (ESV) tells us, “And the king was deeply moved and went up to the chamber over the gate and wept.
 And as he went, he said, “O my son Absalom, my son, my son Absalom!
 Would I had died instead of you, O Absalom, my son, my son!”

-David's cry is the cry of every grieving parent.
-No matter how unexpected or predictable, death shakes us to the core.
+David’s cry is the cry of every grieving parent.
+Whether it is unexpected or predictable, death shakes us to the core.
 The pain is inescapable.
-Don't feel guilty or embarrassed if you feel unprepared to face it.
-There's no way to be ready for what you are going through.
+Don’t feel guilty or embarrassed if you feel unprepared to face it.
+There’s no way to be ready for what you are going through.

 God encourages you to mourn.
 Death was never meant to be.
 When you recognize this, you will hunger for a final restoration of all things.
 You will long to live in a place where the last enemy—death—has been defeated.